munificent/craftinginterpreters/book/strings.md

 debug, and optimize.
 When serializing strings or interoperating with other systems, you have to deal with all of the encodings.
 Users need to understand the two indexing APIs and know which to use when.
-This is the approach that newer big languages tend to take like Perl 6 and Swift.
+This is the approach that newer, big languages tend to take -- like Perl 6 and Swift.

-A simpler compromise is to always encode using UTF-8 and only expose a code point-based API.
+A simpler compromise is to always encode using UTF-8 and only expose an API that works with code points.
 For users that want to work with grapheme clusters, let them use a third-party library for that.
 This is less Latin-centric than ASCII but not much more complex.
 You lose fast direct indexing by code point, but you can usually live without that or afford to make it *O(n)* instead of *O(1)*.

 If I were designing a big workhorse language for people writing large applications, I'd probably go with the maximal approach.
 For my little embedded